SFDO-Tooling/CumulusCI/docs/intro.rst

 You can use the very same automation used internally by Salesforce to quickly:

 * Build sophisticated orgs with dependencies automatically installed.
-* Load and capture sample datasets to make your orgs feel real.
+* Load and retrieve sample datasets to make your orgs feel real.
 * Apply transformations to existing metadata to tailor orgs to your specific requirements.
 * Run builds in continuous integration systems.
 * Create end-to-end browser tests and set up automation using `Robot Framework <https://robotframework.org/>`_.